OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-17.md

 ## Genesis 17:14

-Any uncircumcised male who is not circumcised in the flesh of his foreskin shall be cut off from his people; he has broken My covenant.”
+Any uncircumcised male who has not been circumcised in the flesh of his foreskin shall be separated from his people; he has broken My covenant.”

 ## Genesis 17:15